Micron – targets at 470 and 640 USD amid AI memory shortage

 The Q4 outlook reflected management’s optimism.
 Expected revenue stood at 10.7 billion USD (+38% year-on-year), and earnings per share were projected at 2.50 USD (+111% year-on-year) – both well above analysts’ consensus estimates.

-On 23 September 2025, Micron published its results for Q4 FY2025, covering the period ended 28 August.
+On 23 September 2025, Micron published its Q4 results for the 2025 financial year, covering the period ended 28 August.
 The key figures compared with the same period of the previous fiscal year are as follows:

 • Revenue: 11.31 billion USD (+46%)